Close Icon

 4. The Cavendish Arms

-Sitting within a 450 year old coaching inn, The Cavendish Arms holds a fabulous reputation as a must-visit pub within the Lake District.
+Sitting within a 500 year old coaching inn, The Cavendish Arms holds a fabulous reputation as a must-visit pub in the Lake District.

 Rated as on of the top breakfast destinations in the Lake District by Visit Britain, it’s clear to see why The Cavendish Arms has made it on our list of top Cartmel restaurants.